WWDCScholars/iOS-app/README.md

 You can find out more information about us at our website: http://WWDCScholars.com or download our app at https://itunes.apple.com/us/app/scholars-of-wwdc/id999731893?mt=8

+* * *

+We have bold plans this year including consolidating all the previous batches of scholars known as WWDCStudents and add in the upcoming scholars of 2016.

 If you are a previous WWDCScholar or WWDCStudents and wants to contribute to this app, chat with us on [![Join the chat at https://gitter.im/WWDCScholars/WWDCScholars-iOS](https://badges.gitter.im/WWDCScholars/WWDCScholars-iOS.svg)](https://gitter.im/WWDCScholars/WWDCScholars-iOS?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Our previous app for Batch 2015 is located in this repository - https://github.com/WWDCScholars/WWDC-Scholars-iOS-2015